jeffbryner/quill-reactive/README.md

 Helpers for QuillJS rich text (WYSIWYG) editor, with live editing similar to Google Docs or Etherpad.

-You can see a demo of it here: http://quill-realtime-demo.jeffbryner.com:3000/

 To add it to your project: